prclibo/relative-pose-estimation/README.md

 One-point algorithm
 ----------

 * A simple 1-point algorithm implementation.
-Based on the paper:
-D. Scaramuzza, “1-point-ransac structure from motion for vehicle-mounted cameras by exploiting non-holonomic constraints,” International journal of computer vision, vol. 95, no. 1, pp. 74–85, 2011.
+Returns two 3xn matrices.
+Each column of the matrices is a possible corresponding solution of rotation vector and translation vector.
+This is based on the paper: D. Scaramuzza, “1-point-ransac structure from motion for vehicle-mounted cameras by exploiting non-holonomic constraints,” International journal of computer vision, vol. 95, no. 1, pp. 74–85, 2011.

 * **Folder**: one-point/